-Shopping for kids can be a struggle, especially if they already have the season’s latest and greatest gifts.
+Shopping for kids can be a struggle, especially when you’re trying to be creative and avoid the toy aisle for birthdays and other special occasions.
 But what if they could get something new and fun every month?
 That’s where a subscription box or service comes in.
-From celebrating women who’ve helped change our world to learning their way around the kitchen and exploring new worlds, scroll down to see our favorite subscription services for kids that are perfect for holiday gift giving this year.
+From celebrating women who’ve helped change our world to learning their way around the kitchen and exploring new worlds, scroll down to see our favorite subscription services for kids for any time of year.

 The Play Kits for Toddlers by Lovevery

 Lovevery’s new Toddler Play Kits are an expansion of its highly praised subscription box service.
 Previously available for infants ages 0-12 months, Toddler Play Kits are designed for a child's second year of life.
 Expertly designed to foster brain development and help advance cognitive development, each Toddler Play Kit includes science-backed, sustainably produced play products and activities toddlers want and require for brain development, at exactly the right time.
 For parents, the Play Kits include need-to-know guidance in the form of The Play Guides—mini books that walk parents through the "how tos” of making the most of play time with their children, backed by all the research parents often don’t have the time to read.
 Unlike Baby Play Kits, which are shipped every other month, Toddler Play Kits ship every three months with fuller boxes.